johnverrone/food-swiper/README.md

 Tinder-like app for finding nearby restaurants and discovering new recipes.
 Built with React Native

 ## Getting Started
-Install Node, Watchman, and Yarn using Homebrew:
+Install Node and Watchman using Homebrew:
 ```
 brew install node
 brew install watchman